Interfaith Encounter Association: History

-Since 2001, the IEA has grown from just six groups to one hundred.
-Participants are estimated to have grown from 800 to 6,000 since 2001.
+In 2002 the IEA had over 800 participants in 30 programs.
+In 2022 it's estimated there were over 4,000 participants in 120 groups in 412 encounters.

 Current Activity

 Overview

 The IEA operates within three concentric circles of interfaith work.
 In the first and most preeminent circle – the Inner-Israeli circle – the IEA focuses on the promotion of respectful relations between Jews, Muslims, Christians, Druze and Baháʼís living within Israel.
 According to their website, this process in turn impacts and enables the second circle – the Israeli-Palestinian circle – where the IEA works in cooperation with 8 Palestinian organizations across the Palestinian Territories.
 The work of the first and second circles, according to IEA's organizers, aids the work of the third circle – the Middle East region – where the IEA has been a major founder in establishing the Middle East Abrahamic Forum, along with similar organizations from Egypt, Iran, Jordan, Lebanon, Tunisia and Turkey.

 Additionally, the IEA maintains three interconnected programmatic sections.
 The first section, known as the general program, is accessible to all segments of society, regardless of age or sex.
 The Women's Interfaith Encounter (WIE) was launched in the winter of 2001 to address women's needs while the third programmatic section, the Youth Interfaith Encounter (YIE), designs and implements programs specifically for young adults.
 The YIE was created in the spring of 2002.

 The IEA facilitates interfaith encounters through three program formats: inter-religious study sessions, multi-day conferences, and desert seminars.
 In bringing Jews, Muslims, Christians, Druze, and Baháʼís together to study topics of relevance from their own religious perspectives, interfaith study is used to achieve two main goals.
 Primarily, it serves as a vehicle towards understanding, acceptance, and respect for "the other", but it also serves as a way to deepen awareness of one's own religion.

 The IEA also maintains connections and relationships with many international interfaith organizations and networks.
 The IEA is a Member Group of the International Association for Religious Freedom, a Member Group of Roots and Shoots of the Jane Goodall Institute and an Affiliate Member of the Council of Centers on Jewish-Christian Relations.
 The Jerusalem programs of the IEA function as part of the Partner Cities Network of the Council for a Parliament of the World's Religions and the Goldin Institute.
 The IEA is also a member in the Committee of Religious NGOs at the United Nations and a founding member of the Partnership Committee for the United Nations Decade of Interreligious Dialogue and Cooperation for Peace.